igorkostiuk/igorkostiuk.github.io/cern-basics.md

 Now you can create your Workspace and increase its quota and also increase the quota of your home directory.

-{% hint style="info" %}
 Note that AFS is being phased out soon™ so at some point you will need to move all your work to EOS
-{% endhint %}

 More info about AFS here: